Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 354: Lazy or Dysregulated?
 What is the Truth About Unmotivated Kids

-When kids refuse to try, it’s not defiance—it’s overload.
-Learn how stress shuts down motivation and how calm, structure, and connection rebuild it.
+When kids refuse to do something, it’s not laziness—it’s overload.
+Dr. Roseann Capanna-Hodge explains how emotional dysregulation in children shuts down motivation and how Regulation First Parenting™ uses calm, structure, and connection to keep them motivated.

 Parenting a child who won’t even try can break your heart.
 You ask, you remind, you offer rewards—and still, they resist or melt down.
 You’re not imagining it, and you’re not failing as a parent.
 It’s not bad parenting—it’s a dysregulated brain.